ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

-## The Underflow Is Farther Away From Common Numbers
+## Underflow Is Farther Away From Common Numbers

 With signed integers we have a larger margin from commonly used values to the underflow edge [25](https://graphitemaster.github.io/aau/).
+Signed values are well-behaved around zero, a common value [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
 Small mistakes are unlikely to cause and underflow [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 For unsigned types, that boundary point at the busiest spot, zero  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

+Tough beware of malicious inputs that intentionally bring the program close to the domain boundaries [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
+Just because the limits are far away from the common values doesn't mean that we can ignore them.
+That is something that is easier to do, accidentally or not, if we don't expect them to ever appear.

+Relying on the negative domain of signed integers to skip bounds checking is an appeal to luck, which is not something we should do.

 ## Backwards Loops Easier To Write